I am drinking coffee at a relaxed joint when I suddenly need to get up for what is not the first of the day’s poos and is at an unseemly hour.

 Yeah cars are cars, right, Simon.
 But countries aren’t countries (unless they’re the same country pluralised) and people aren’t people if they’re not just allowed to be people by people who just think cars are cars when people are people– so why should it be that you and I should get along so awfully?

-Had Cunt Simon been less disingenuous he might have also added a verse or chorus or whatever it was to the effect that “Bogs are NOT bogs all over the world.”
+Had Paul Simon been a bit less disingenuous he might have also added a verse or chorus or whatever it was to the effect that “toilets are NOT toilets all over the world.”

-Certainly in the 1970s, Asia was generally awash with squat jobs (quite often themselves awash with the invariably female cleaners mopping out the Gents- still happens to this day) and as a Western crap-packer it eventually became a matter of
+Certainly until the 90s, Asia was generally awash with squat jobs (quite often themselves awash with the invariably female cleaners mopping out the Gents- still happens to this day) and as a Western crap-packer it eventually became a matter of

 - bearing the white man’s bum burden and keeping it all in, stiff upper lip, no alarms and no surprises, no alarms and surprises (except sudden sharting) or